Definitely-not-AWS-Workshops/workshop-2-blog/content/7-Create-AWS-ECS-Resources/1-Create-ECS-Task-Definition/_index.md

 ---

 Let's create an AWS ECS Task Definition - a JSON file that defines the configuration of a task in Amazon Elastic Container Service (ECS).
-It acts like a blueprint that tells ECS how to run a Docker container, including information about the container image, resources, environment variables, networking, logging, and IAM roles.
+It acts like a blueprint that tells AWS ECS how to run a Docker container, including information about the container image, resources, environment variables, networking, logging, and IAM roles.

 **1.** Go to [AWS ECS console](https://console.aws.amazon.com/ecs/).